Computers in the Classroom

 The Unwired Classroom talks about the advantages of using wireless laptop PC's in the classroom and includes numerous images.
 An idea used in many schools is to store the laptops on a cart that can be rolled from classroom to classroom, allowing 100's of students to easily share a few laptops with a minimum of disruption -- it's much easier to move a cart than a classroom of kids.

-With the advent of WiFi (wireless Internet), the days of stringing cables to every classroom and every desk to allow access to the Internet or school data servers are now over.
+With the advent of WiFi (wireless Internet), the days of stringing cables to every classroom and every desk to allow access to the Internet or school data servers are long gone.
 Check out this easy-to-understand tutorial.

 Computers and computer skills are now seen as a requirement, not a luxury.
 Getting students exposed early and providing a constructive atmosphere encouraging good computer skills will be a necessity to prepare them for 21st century job market.